sagemath/trac_to_gh/Issue 9896.md

 # Issue 9896: pari-2.4.3.svn-12577 fails to build on itanium with gcc 4.5.1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9897

 Original creator: jhpalmieri